Copywright Web Design Gloucestershire

 and has been successfully producing qualified practitioners of herbal medicine ever

 since.
-It is recognised as a course of excellence by the Complementary Medical Association.
+Our Herbal Medicine Course is recognised by the Complementary Medical Association

 The IRCH distance learning course is carefully structured to enable students to fit study in and around the everyday pressures of living.
 It is however, a course that demands commitment and a desire to reach the high standards set by the Faculty staff.
 The course is divided into five modules, with the lessons within each module supplemented by seminars at the Annual Conference and Summer School.
 The Annual Conference is an opportunity to meet students from all modules, practising herbalists and to take part in lively lectures and discussions.